 There are several ‘customisable’ options:

-- Favourite Boards — Click here to add boards to your Favourites list.
-You can add a favourite board by typing in a ticker symbol or by manually choosing it from our list.
-However, the easiest way to add a board to your Favourites list is when you’re actually reading through the board.
-You’ll always see a little red heart next to the boardname on each message board .
-Click it to add it to your Favourites – a ‘tick’ will then appear in the heart.
+- Favourite Boards — The easiest way to add a board to your Favourites list is when you’re actually reading through the board concerned.
+You’ll always see a little red heart next to the boardname on each message board.
+Click on it to add it to your Favourites – a ‘tick’ will then appear in the heart.
 Remember that you can always access your Favourites by clicking on “Favourites & Replies”.
-Any new posts on your favourite boards will also appear on My Fool, allowing to you to keep track of several boards in one glance rather than having to check each board individually for new posts.
+Any new posts on your favourite boards will also appear on your My Fool page, allowing to you to keep track of several boards in one glance rather than having to check each board individually for new posts.

 - Favourite Fools — Do you have some favourite friends on the boards, perhaps someone whose posts you love to read?
 Add them to your Favourite Fools and you’ll always be able to see their most recent posts.
 This way, each night, you can see what all of your friends are writing in just a click or two.
 If you find some posters too much to bear you can use the same page to select them as Ignored Fools.
 Then, if you turn your Penalty Box on, you won’t be able to see what they’ve said.
 Hopefully, you won’t need this facility though.

 - Display Settings — This group of options allows you to determine how the boards are set up for you.

 - How many Boards or Messages are shown on each page? — This just refers to the number of items that show up on each page.
 Will you see 10 messages per page or 85?
 The default is 20, but you can set it as high as 99 per page.
 The fewer per page, the faster it goes.